© 2025 All Rights reserved WUSF

 A map shows the 4.5-mile stretch where the Lee Roy Selmon Expressway will be expanded.

-The Tampa Hillsborough Expressway Authority approved a $362 million dollar contract.
-It is expected to take four years to complete.
+The Tampa Hillsborough Expressway Authority has approved a $362 million contract for a four-year project that is expected to relieve congestion from Dale Mabry to downtown.

-The expansion of the Lee Roy Selmon Expressway is scheduled to start as soon as spring 2026.
+An expansion to six lanes of the Lee Roy Selmon Expressway is scheduled to start as soon as spring 2026.

-The Tampa Hillsborough Expressway Authority (THEA) approved a $362 million contract for the South Selmon Capacity Project, and awarded it to Archer Western Construction last week.
+The Tampa Hillsborough Expressway Authority approved a $362 million contract for the South Selmon Capacity Project and awarded it to Archer Western Construction last week.

-It is expected to take four years to complete, with plans to wrap up by the summer of 2030, according to Greg Deese, THEA’s director of operations and engineering.
+It is expected to take four years to complete, with plans to wrap up by the summer of 2030, according to Greg Deese, the authority's director of operations and engineering.

 Construction will happen during the day to maximize efficiency, but it shouldn’t create road closures.